-The quick-disconnect parts "C" and "D" must be centered on the baseplate.
-If parts "C" and "D" are mounted too far to the left or the right, the tow bar will not be centered on the towed vehicle, which will cause excessive tire wear and other consequential, non-warranty damage.
+The quick-disconnects must be centered on the baseplate.
+If they are attached too far to the left or the right, the tow bar will not be centered on continued on next page continued from preceding page the towed vehicle, which will cause excessive tire wear and other consequential, non-warranty damage.